lowRISC/ibex/doc/03_reference/cosim.rst

 We recommend using a custom install location (using ``--prefix=<path>`` with ``configure``) to avoid cluttering system directories.
 Note that, if you do this, you will also need to add an entry to ``PKG_CONFIG_PATH`` so that ``pkg-config`` can tell us how to build against the installed Spike libraries.

-To build/run the UVM DV environment with the co-simulator, add the ``COSIM=1`` argument to the make command.
+The UVM DV environment is always built with the co-simulator.
 To build Simple System with the co-simulator, build the ``lowrisc:ibex:ibex_simple_system_cosim`` core.

 Quick Build and Run Instructions